Nathan Dam and Pipelines ProjectOn the Dawson River, approximately 70 km downstream of Taroom

 The proposed Nathan Dam and Pipelines Project aims to provide long-term, reliable water supplies to mining, power, urban and existing agricultural customers in the Surat Coal Basin and the Dawson sub-region of Central Queensland.
 Water from the dam may also be called on to address critical water supply needs in the lower Fitzroy and other parts of Queensland.

-The project is dependent of demand expectations from key customers in the mining sector and the completion of a detailed business case by Building Queensland.
+The project is dependent of demand expectations from key customers in the mining sector and the completion of a detailed business case by the Queensland Government.

 Market research has indicated there is not sufficient demand to support further development or construction at this time.
 Sunwater is liaising with potential project customers to ensure potential demands are identified and is positioned to progress should demand for commercially-viable water sales increase.